“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

 Term (2001-2009) Vice President Dick Cheney (2001-2009)

 The son of George H.W.
-Bush, oil businessman, Texas Governor and 43rd U.S. President.
-During his first year in office the September 11, 2001, terrorist attacks occurred and Bush declared a global War on Terrorism, which led to the invasions of Afghanistan in 2001, and Iraq in 2003.
+Bush, an oil businessman, Texas Governor, and 43rd U.S. President.
+During his first year in office, September 11, 2001, terrorist attacks occurred, and Bush declared a global War on Terrorism, leading to Afghanistan’s invasions in 2001 and Iraq in 2003.
 His domestic policies on the economy, healthcare, education, and social security reform got him re-elected in 2004.
-President Bush lead a major push for US funds to purchase medicine for millions in Africa suffering from AIDS, a deadly health condition, which has been largely successful.
-His second term was marred with criticism as the nation entered “The Great Recession”, the worst economic downturn since the Great Depression.
+President Bush leads a significant push for U.S. funds to purchase medicine for millions in Africa suffering from AIDS, a deadly health condition, which has been largely successful.
+His second term was marred with criticism as the nation entered “The Great Recession,” the worst economic downturn since the Great Depression.

 Barack Obama (1961-Present)

 Term (2009-2017) Vice President Joe Biden (2009-2017)

 Attorney, U.S. Senator, and 44th U.S. President, he is the first African American to hold office.
 One of President Obama’s key achievements was passing the Affordable Health Care Act through Congress, which dramatically overhauled the healthcare system in the United States.
 He also oversaw the capture and killing of Osama Bin Laden, mastermind of the September 11, 2001 attack that started America’s Global War on Terrorism.

 Donald J. Trump (June 14, 1946 – Present)